Write a little about yourself. Just a paragraph will do.

 absolute perfection, and I hope you don't expect absolute

 perfection either.
-After all, who can honestly claim perfection in
+After all, who can honestly claim that in their

-emails -- that's communicating with a computer and a fantasy, not a
+communicating with a computer and a fantasy, not a real person.
+If

-friendship that might lead to something more serious.
-I'm not one
+might lead to something more serious.
+I'm not one to rush into

 Who are you looking for?